Podcast Episode 69: The Art of French Eating

-In this episode of the Find Dining Podcast, Ann Mah joins us to talk about her new book, Mastering the Art of French Eating: Lessons in Food and Love from a Year in Paris.
-We discuss Julia Child, how beef got to France, and why Americans don’t like tripe.
+Ann Mah talks about her new book, Mastering the Art of French Eating.
+We discuss Julia Child, how beef got to France, and why Americans don't like tripe.

-- Check out Ann’s fiction book, Kitchen Chinese: A Novel About Food, Family, and Finding Yourself
+- Check out Ann's fiction book, Offer: 0061771279 Kitchen Chinese: A Novel About Food, Family, and Finding Yourself

 - Check out Ann Mah's website

 - Sichuan Provincial Government Restaurant is Ann's favorite in Beijing

 - Ann received a grant from the James Beard Foundation

 - Ann was inspired by Julia Child's Offer: 0375413405 Mastering the Art of French Cooking,

 - Does Ann's story remind anybody else of the movie Julie & Julia?

 - Americans aren't on board with tripe, but the French are -- especially Andouillette